particle-iot/docs/src/content/tutorials/particle-hardware.md

 {{!-- END do not edit content above, it is automatically generated 455bf1d0-0230-4074-bfa7-99ce6e4f6245 --}}

-- The Boron 2G/3G (BRN314KIT) should not be deployed in the United States due to the [2G/3G shutdown](/tutorials/cellular-connectivity/introduction/#united-states).
-- The Boron LTE Cat M1 (BRN404KIT) is the recommended model for the United States.
-- Can be powered by USB, rechargeable LiPo battery, or an external power supply.
-- A battery is included with the Boron 2G/3G (BRN314) as the cellular modem uses more power for brief periods of time than a standard laptop USB port will supply.
-- All Boron devices include a built-in Particle SIM card ([free for use](/tutorials/device-cloud/introduction/#free-tier) up to certain limits, no credit card required).
-- Starter kits include a mini-breadboard, USB cable, two resistors (220 ohm), one red LED, and one photodiode.
-- ARG-STRTKT includes a variety of [Grove](/datasheets/accessories/gen3-accessories/#grove-starter-kit) sensors and a display.

 There are numerous ways to expand Gen 3 devices: